Why We Need to Talk to Kids About Race... By Amanda Hayes

 outside.
 I won’t ever pretend to understand what other races go through on a daily basis in this country, but I am hoping to share some facts and data I’ve found that will shed some light on it that you can in turn use to talk to your kids.

 Most of us are afraid to talk about race.
-It’s such a taboo subject and can be intimidating.
 It is much easier for us to ignore race than deal with how heavy the topic is and try to explain it.
 Then when our kid brings it up or asks a

-question about it, we are appalled and immediately shush them, especially if it’s in public.
-I know many parents (myself included) who would be horrified if their child loudly exclaimed something about another race in public.
-In fact, a few
+question about it, many parents are appalled and immediately shush them, especially if it’s in public.
+I know many parents who would be horrified if their child loudly exclaimed something about another race in public.
+Even something

 talk about DNA and dominant and recessive genes without hesitation.
-But when it has anything to do with race or racial differences, I clam up.
+But when it has anything to do with race or racial differences, parents clam up.

 There is a big problem with white parents not talking about race with their kids.
-Many of us think, hey, if we aren’t outwardly racist and don’t say or do things that would paint other races in a negative light, then we should be fine.
+Many think if they aren’t outwardly racist and don’t say or do things that would paint other races in a negative light, it should be enough.

-Kids learn racism from imitation, from the way we talk and act toward others, right?
-Many people have mistakenly decided to adopt a stance of color-blindness as a way to combat racism.
-Hey, if we just pretend like we are all equal and the same,
+It's not accurate to say kids learn racism solely from imitation.
+Don't mistakenly decide to adopt a stance of color-blindness as a way to combat racism.
+Pretending like we are all equal and the same,

 are at a distinct disadvantage in many aspects of “life, liberty and the pursuit of happiness.”